I remember being a first-time investor back in 2014 and recall being nervous to get in the stock market, but also excited and a bit overwhelmed.

 So opening my first account with Vanguard and putting a plan together to start saving and investing was a whole new experience.

-Putting your money to work in investments can be extremely smart, but it can still put you in some financial risk if you don’t know what you are doing.
+Putting your money to work in investments can be extremely smart, but it can still put you at some financial risk if you don’t know what you are doing.

-Below are some important first time investor tips I think you need to understand and put in place in order to ensure a great start to the investing experience.
+Below are some important tips for first-time investors that I think everyone needs to understand to ensure a great start to the investing experience.

 Note: Even the best investor can lose money and feel the effects of market swings (stocks, real estate, etc.).
 If top-notch Investors can make mistakes, you certainly won’t be perfect either.
 Don’t be afraid to get started, but certainly don’t get too gung-ho without taking in some of the below tips.